To find the information you need, simply click the first letter of what you’re looking for. For example: for “Car Parks”, click “C”.

 Norfolk County Council provides advice on Trading Standards, which includes food standards, animal welfare, rogue traders, loan sharks and scams.
 Report something to Trading Standards here.

 Norfolk County Council offers guidance on finding authorised encampments, reporting unauthorised encampments and support for members of the travelling community.
+South Norfolk Council can also be contacted for more information.

 As large parts of Diss are within the conservation area, many of the trees are protected and permission is required to undertake any works on them.
 You can find out if a tree is protected by contacting South Norfolk Council.